okviz/okviz.github.io/_docs/issues/index.md

     <h4>Preview Versions</h4>

-    In some cases we may provide a preview fixed version of the visual to mitigate the impact on users.
-This version can be released in a short time frame, but it has some limitations and requires multiple user actions on each report using the visual.
+    In some cases we may provide a preview fixed version of the visual to mitigate the impact on users. **This version can be released as soon as we fix the bug**, but it has some limitations and requires multiple user actions on each report using the visual.
 See more on [Preview Versions](previews.md).

     <h4>Rollback</h4>